vandersonmota/fcreplay/README.md

 Now you need to configure the scene.
 I found the best way to do this was to have ggpofba running, then switch OBS to a i3 floating window (win+shift+space).

+ * I'm using a canvas resolution of 512x384 and a output resolutuon of 512.384.
+ * For the screen capture I'm using the following crop/pad filter settings:
+   * Left: 514
+   * Top: 204
+   * Right: 2
+   * Bottom: 184

 After doing all this you can start recording.
 Activate the python environment with:
 ```commandline
 cd ~/fcreplay